Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: methods

 \subsection{Interview Procedure}

-Through interviews with victims and offenders, we wanted to understand both their current experiences with harm cases and their perspectives on a restorative justice process for those cases.
+Through \textbf{interviews with victims and offenders}, we wanted to understand both their current experiences with harm cases and their perspectives on a restorative justice process for those cases.
 We adapted our interview questions from restorative justice pre-conferences, where facilitators meet one-on-one with victims and offenders to solicit their perceptions on using a restorative justice process to address harm \cite{zehr2015little}.
-During the first stage of the interviews, we asked questions about the harm case they had experienced, including how it was handled, the impact of harm, and the need to address the harm.
-During the second stage, we introduced restorative justice principles and the victim-offender conference to the participants and asked questions about their attitudes toward joining the conference to address the harm case they experienced.
-We chose to focus on victim-offender conference because it is a widely used practice that embeds values from the core restorative justice principles.
-If time allowed, we asked participants to reflect on more than one harm incident.
-We noticed that some offenders believed that they had also received harm in that case, or were victims of harm in another case.
+During the first stage of the interviews, we asked participants questions about the harm case they had experienced or caused, including how it was handled, its impact, and the need to address the harm.

+During the second stage, we introduced participants to restorative justice principles and the victim-offender conferences.
+We focused on these conferences because they constitute a widely used practice that embeds the core restorative justice principles.
+We included frequently posed questions in preparation for victim-offender conferences, such as what information they would like to convey in the conference and their expectations and concerns regarding the process.
+If time allowed, we asked participants to reflect on more than one harmful incident.
 Further, some victims and offenders were also moderators of the community.
-We first inquired about the harm with their primary self-identified roles and then asked them about their other self-identified role(s).
+We first inquired about the harm with their primary self-identified roles and then asked about their secondary role(s).